Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 {% section The auto-correlated relaxed clock model %}

 The non auto-correlated model is convenient and easy to implement.
 However, empirically, it is not so adequate.
 The main reason is that the rate of evolution tends to show strong auto-correlation between neighbouring branches.
 Just think, for instance, that the rate of evolution is partly determined by the generation time (species with longer generation times tend to be more slowly evolving).
 Yet closely related species tend to have similar generation times.
-In other words, the generation time (and therefore the substitution rate) show phylogenetic inertia.
+In other words, the generation time (and therefore the substitution rate) shows phylogenetic inertia.

 One way to account for this auto-correlation is to assume that the logarithm of the substitution rate evolves along the tree according to a Brownian model.
 This idea has been implemented in several software programs, such as MultiDivTime, PhyloBayes or Coevol.